dy/templize/README.md

 There's also **reactive processor** for reactive values.

 It allows initial state to take either direct values or async types: _Promise_, _AsyncIterable_, _Observable_.<br/>
-Update happens when param changes:
+Update happens when any param changes:

 ```html
 <div id="done">{{ done || '...' }}</div>